tomas-sys96/advent-of-code/README.md

 <p>
   <b>Advent of Code</b> is an Advent calendar of small programming puzzles for a variety of skill sets
   and skill levels that can be solved in any programming language you like.
-People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other
+People use them as interview prep, company training, university coursework, practice problems, a speed contest, or to challenge each other.
 </p>

 <p>To learn more about the event, click <a href="https://adventofcode.com/2023/about">here</a>.</p>